MindSystemm/SuperCalculator/README.md

 Yet another calculator? so useless...
 I noticed a lot of sizeoffixer, math calculator, ... but none of them was complete so I decided to make mine

+#How to use plugin System ?

+Plugin system allows you to create your own part of code and to execute it from the calculator.
+Just use the base I put in the release and place it IN THE SAME directory as the calculator !

 # Features

 * All sizeof